Shelter garden to grow more than vegetables; healthy food and learning life skills at Samaritan House

 Groups donating to The Samaritan House project include Southeastern Housing and Community Development, Lowe's, SuperSod and Orangeburg Milling Company.

-Samaritan House Executive Director Henry Miller said the garden will not only provide food for the residents but will, help them learn a new skill.
+Samaritan House Executive Director Henry Miller said the garden will not only provide food for the residents but also will help them learn a new skill.

 “I am going to be able to bring them out and teach them some life skills on how to grow their own fruits and vegetables,” Miller said.
 “When they do transition out of the shelter, this will be something they will have learned here, so when they get their own place and want to grow their own fruits and vegetables.
 We have taught them and given them that skill.”